-In order immediately following defeat of a substantive motion and at no other time.
-If adopted, the restriction imposed by the motion remains in effect for $[\underline{six}]$ months or until the next organizational meeting of the council, whichever occurs first.
+In order immediately following defeat of a substantive motion for [Six] Months and at no other time.
+If adopted, the restriction imposed by the motion remains in effect for [six] months or until the next organizational meeting of the council, whichever occurs first.